srinathvrao/srinathvrao.github.io/_pages/about.md

 Completed stuff
 ======
-Projects I've done in the past:
+Stuff I've done in the past:

 1. [WhoIsInIt](https://github.com/srinathvrao/WhoIsInIt) - Android app that performs Real-Time Face Recognition using a 1024-dimensional face embedding from Clairfai's API.
 Also connected to a Firebase Database to keep track of attendance.
 1. [SSN MUN 2018 Website](https://github.com/srinathvrao/SSN-MUN-2018) - A website made for my college's Model UN.
 Made with ReactJS and Love.
 Hosted on a DigitalOcean instance.